jasongoodwin/turboencabulator-3000/README.md

 Internally, the ClientAccounts are modelled, and each client has its own struct with a transaction history and list of open debated transactions.

-As mentioned, there is no tracking of available or held funds, but they are instead calculated on each transaction.
+There is no tracking of available or held funds, but they are instead calculated with the list of open disputes, and the transaction history.
-Because we need to track the debated transactions, it's much simpler to just store debates and calculate the available and held funds.
-It's effectively linear time on the number of open debated transactions - that's preferred as space can get big.
+It's effectively linear time on the number of open debated transactions - that's preferred as space is ~linear to the size of the CSV.

-## Model Precision Issues

-Client accounts use Decimal without rounding to represent amount.
-This is a large attribute at 125 bits.
-Transaction history stores only the ammount and keeps it in mem as f64.
-Calculations convert from f64 to Decimal and imprecision is discarded at that point.
-This has been tested thoroughly - it offers a good balance between space and time complexity while promising correctness.

-It's assumed that we may represent something like shib so I switched transactions to keep f64 instead of f32 last minute.
-I tested storing floats in the client account but couldn't stop float imprecision from causing calculation issues (see unit testing.)
+`f64` is used for the transaction history, and `Decimal` (129bit) is used for the amount in the client.
+The application has been tested for precision.
+The data types allow only the client to use the larger decimal type, while the transaction history can use the smaller `f64`.
+`f64` was chosen vs `f32` assuming we may be dealing with assets like shib that have low value per unit.
+No held or available data is held, but disputes are held in a list for a client account, and the available/held fields are calculated using the disputes and history.

 ## Held/available funds
 No notion of held or available funds exists in the data modelled.
 Held funds are calculated based on the currently disputed transactions.
-It doesn't make sense to hold funds for a disputed withdraw (which is a credit) - the held funds are only for disputed deposits.
-There is some cost to this, but it's marginal.
-Space is preferred as space complexity is relative to input.

 Everything is in memory - we can spend a couple cycles to compute in effectively `O(n)` where n is the number of open disputes.
 It's assumed that disputes would be rare and a client may only have one or two open.